 One EFT Way for Dealing with Binge Eating

-By Carol Solomon, PhD, EFT INT-1
+By Carol Solomon, PhD, Certified EFT Practitioner

 My client, "Johnna," was an incredibly capable woman, but found herself continuously sabotaging her own success.
 She would get close to a goal, whether it was weight loss or her creative endeavors, and suddenly revert back to her old self-sabotaging behavior.

 This was particularly obvious with her binge-eating problem.

 Several times per month she would go "over the edge" and eat everything in sight.
 She made several attempts at overcoming this problem but, alas, she would revert back every time stress became too much.

 It was like she'd always throw some sort of "wet blanket" on her determination to achieve success.
 Her inner-critic would then show up, and she would engage in negative self-talk like "Who do you think you are?
 You can't do this!"
 Johnna did not believe that she was allowed to be successful in anything, even in being capable of eliminating her binge-eating.

 Johnna recognized her pattern of self-sabotage.
 There seemed to be some fear of success, but she couldn't identify the source of the problem.
 Keeping in mind her lack of success with binge-eating, we started with some general EFT statements.

 Even though success does not feel safe, I deeply and completely accept myself.